sanyaade-webdev/oink/README.markdown

     Failures:

       1) Player#skip should throw an exception to demonstrate error reporting
-         TypeError: Result of expression 'player.skip' [undefined] is not a function.
+         TypeError: 'undefined' is not a function

-    Finished in 0.534 seconds.
+    Finished in 0.834 seconds.
     8 tests, 1 failure

 ## Options